It's time to treat your content

 LLC or sole prop.
 EIN.
 Separate bank account.
 Quarterly tax schedule.

-Track and analyse when your creative spending will pay off.
+Track when your creative spending pays off.

-Grants and funding aren't just for storefronts.
+Grants and funding aren't just for shops.

-Small business grants, creator-specific programs, and microloans matched to your profile and business type.
+Small business grants, creator-specific programs, and microloans.

-Tax questions, legal questions, pricing questions.
+Tax, legal, and brand deal questions.
 Ask and move on.

 Whether you're scaling to a team, adding revenue streams, or finally getting your taxes sorted, BossWorks can help.

-Add a new revenue stream.
+Add a new revenue stream

-Get your tax situation under control.
+Get your taxes under control

-Hire your first contractor or employee.
+Hire your first contractor

-Your complete content creators plan.
+Your completecontent creators plan.

 Every task, every cost, every requirement for your business type and city.